-In the event of an extenuating circumstance, the parent is asked to complete the "Extenuating Circumstance Student Placement Form".
+In the event of an extenuating circumstance, the parent is asked to complete the "Extenuating Circumstance Student Placement Form," available from the building principal.
 Extenuating circumstances could include, but would not be limited to the following:

 - Avoiding a family member as a teacher; - Avoiding siblings/cousins from being in the same classroom; - Avoiding a peer of which a known conflict exists; - Twins being in the same homeroom.